Social Security Fairness Act Payments Checklist: Nine Things to Know

 The GPO was the first offset provision to be passed and was signed into law by President Jimmy Carter.
 It was enacted to help improve the financial health of the program by reducing benefits paid to a spouse or surviving spouse collected based on the employment of someone who had a non-covered pension.

 Now, public sector retirees and their spouses will receive the full benefits in addition to their pensions.
 The SSFA is being applied retroactively to benefits paid after December 2023.
-That means eligible retirees and spouses will receive a payment to cover the shortfall of their 2024 benefits and will get a monthly increase effective for 2025 and every year after.
+That means most eligible retirees and spouses should have received a lump sum payment to cover the shortfall of their 2024 benefits through March 2025.
+They should have seen their monthly increase take effect in the March 2025 payment that arrived in April.

 2. Who is eligible for the retroactive payments and monthly increase?

-Are all public sector retirees eligible for the retroactive payments and increase for 2025 and after?
+Are all public sector retirees eligible for the retroactive payments and increases for 2025 and after?
 No, you have to meet certain requirements.
-Only retirees, their spouses or surviving spouses who receive pension benefits based on work not covered by Social Security may see benefit increases under this new law.
+Only retirees, their spouses, or surviving spouses who receive pension benefits based on work not covered by Social Security may see benefit increases under this new law.

 According to the SSA, about 72% of state and local public employees work in Social Security-covered employment, where they pay Social Security taxes and are not affected by WEP or GPO.
 Those individuals will not receive a benefit increase due to the Act.